 For sites to be granted PiP, the council must first undertake the necessary requirements of publicity, notification and consultation.

 At this stage, the Council has not granted any sites PiP, and as such has not produced Part 2 of the register

 The regulations that introduced Permission in Principle can be found here: Town and Country Planning (Permission in Principle) Order 2017.

 Open Government Licence and Ordnance Survey Copyright

-The London Borough of Bexley publish this information under the Open Government Licence.
-You are permitted to use and re-use the data obtained, however it is recommended that you are familiar with the terms of the licence prior to use or re-use.
-The map and the GeoX, GeoY and UPRN data is based upon Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
+The London Borough of Bexley publishes this information under the Open Government Licence.
+You are permitted to use and re-use the data obtained, however, it is recommended that you are familiar with the terms of the licence prior to use or re-use.
+The map and the GeoX, GeoY and UPRN data is based upon Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationary Office © Crown copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings (Bexley Council)(100017693)(2016).
 If you wish to use this data you should contact Ordnance Survey for their permission.